 Millennials, who form a large portion of hourly employees, are concerned about their finances in the here and now.
 Their monthly bills, electricity, water, rent, and so on, are immediate concerns.
 Because they’re still trying to build emergency savings, retirement benefits may not be a good financial wellness benefit to offer.

 With the growing popularity of financial wellness programs, employers get an opportunity to address the financial concerns common among hourly workers.
 These programs call for a strategic plan with an emphasis on helping employees improve their financial behavior.

 Rather than focusing entirely on employees' retirement plans, new financial wellness programs empower workers to manage their daily financial concerns.
 From financial goal-setting to consumer credit building and personal budgeting, such programs ensure that smaller emergencies don't throw employees off-balance.

 What are the options?

-Early Wage Access (EWA), where employees can get instant access to their earned wages ahead of the two-week pay period, can be a powerful benefit.
-The traditional pay cycle is even a struggle for full-time employees, who know how much and when to expect their wages.
+Earned Wage Access (EWA), where employees can get instant access to their earned wages ahead of the two-week pay period, can be a powerful benefit.
+The traditional pay cycle is often a struggle for full-time employees, who know how much and when to expect their wages.
 But it’s an even greater issue for hourly workers, who have to deal with irregular earnings.
 EWA can help increase stability for employees and offer them a tool to better manage these fluctuations.

 That’s why companies in the retail and manufacturing space are embracing EWA in a bid to retain their employees.
 For a more comprehensive tool, Branch includes a budgeting module within their EWA plan.
 Users can keep track of their wages before and after the payday so that hourly workers can have better insight into and control over their finances to attain financial stability.